mehrvarz/tremote_plugin/README.md

 # Compatibility

-Support for TRemote plugins started in version TRemote v2.0.
+Support for TRemote plugins started in TRemote v2.0.

-In order to create plugins to work with TRemote v2.x, the following conditions must match:
+In order to create plugins that work with TRemote v2.x, the following conditions must be matched:

 - Build your plugins with Go v1.11 (exactly)

+  Take advantage of Go Modules and deploy a go.mod file in your project.

-- Import the follwing packages:
+- You must import the follwing packages:

   - github.com/mehrvarz/tremote_plugin v1.0.8
   - github.com/mehrvarz/log v1.0.1

-- Optional: IF you want to use any of the following packages, make sure you use the exact same versions:
+- Optional: IF you intend to use any of the following packages, make sure you use the same versions.
+Check your go.mod file:

   - github.com/mehrvarz/go_queue v0.0.0-20180811045238-f34b4ebf5df4
   - github.com/go-ble/ble v0.0.0-20180718090407-11b1dad1df3d